jacob-konosx/PurrTasks/README.md

 # Basic Info

 ### This is a project for Ventspils University Web Technologies Project 2
+The website is a simple cat-themed to-do application with CRUD operations.

 # Made with
 - Next.js